 2. Airstream Atlas

-If you only know Airstream for their iconic “Silver Bullet” travel trailers, then you’re missing out on a significant part of the brand.
+If you only know Airstream for its iconic “Silver Bullet” travel trailers, then you’re missing out on a significant part of the brand.
 Airstream’s touring coaches are one of the best Class B+ RV brands on the market.
 If you missed out on their Tommy Bahama Edition, you can still enjoy many of the same features that the model offered in the Atlas.

 This mid-coach bed floorplan has an off-door slide-out with a murphy bed.
 During the day, you’ll enjoy the plush three-person sofa that sits opposite a televator cabinet.
 If you need a table, the floor has a connection to hold the pole that supports the tabletop in front of the couch.
 Airstream puts the closet, full bathroom, and a real sliding door in the rear of the RV that gives you a private space to get ready in the morning.